visionmedia/masteringnode/chapters/buffers.md

 An alternative method is to pass an array of integers representing the octet stream, however in this case functionality equivalent.

     var hello = new Buffer([0x48, 0x65, 0x6c, 0x6c, 0x6f]);

+Buffers can also be created with an integer representing the number of bytes allocated, after which we may call the `write()` method, providing an optional offset and encoding.
+As shown below we provide the offset of 2 bytes to our second call to `write()`, buffering "Hel", and then we continue on to write another two bytes with an offset of 3, completing "Hello".

+    var buf = new Buffer(5);
+    buf.write('He');
+    buf.write('l', 2);
+    buf.write('lo', 3);
+    console.log(buf.toString());
+    // => "Hello"

+The `.length` property of a buffer instance contains the byte length of the stream, compared to JavaScript strings which will simply return the number of characters.
+For example the ellipsis character '…' consists of three bytes, however the buffer will respond with the byte length, and not the character length.

+    var ellipsis = new Buffer('…', 'utf8');

+    console.log('… string length: %d', '…'.length);
+    // => … string length: 1

+    console.log('… byte length: %d', ellipsis.length);
+    // => … byte length: 3

+    console.log(ellipsis);
+    // => <Buffer e2 80 a6>

+When working with JavaScript strings, we can also pass a string through the `Buffer.byteLength()` method to determine it's byte length.